envylabs/rapporteur/README.md

 By default, there are no application checks that run and the status endpoint simply reports the current application revision and time.
-This is useful for a basic connectivity check to be watched by a third party service like Pingdom for a very simple, non-critical application.
+This is useful for a basic connectivity check to be watched by a third-party service like Pingdom for a very simple, non-critical application.

-You may optionally use any of the pre-defined checks (such as the ActiveRecord connection check) to expand the robustness of the status checks.
+You may optionally use any of the pre-defined checks (such as the Active Record connection check) to expand the robustness of the status checks.
 Adding a check will execute that check each time the status endpoint is requested, so be somewhat wary of doing _too_ much.
-See more in the [Adding checks section](#adding-checks), below.
+See more in the [Adding checks section](#adding-checks) below.

 Further, you can define your own checks which could be custom to your application or environment and report their own, unique errors.
-The only requirement is that the check objects are callable (respond to `#call`, like a Proc).
-See more in the [Creating custom checks section](#creating-custom-checks), below.
+The only requirement is that the check objects are callable (respond to `#call`, like a `Proc`).
+See more in the [Creating custom checks section](#creating-custom-checks) below.

-### The endpoint
+### The Rails Engine Endpoint

-This gem provides a new, single endpoint in your application.
-Specifically, it creates a named `/status.json` route, with the "status" name.
-It does not match on any other format or variation, which isolates the pollution of your application routes.
+The Rails engine provided by this gem add a single endpoint to your application.
+Specifically, it creates a route for `/status.json` named `status`.
+It does not match on any other format or variation to minimize the pollution of application routes.

-If you'd like to link to the status endpoint from within your application (why, I couldn't guess), you can use a standard Rails URL helper:
+If you'd like to link to the status endpoint from within your application, you can use a standard Rails URL helper:

 ```ruby
 link_to status_path
 ```

-Were you already using the `/status.json` endpoint or the "status" route name?
-Hmm.
-Well... you just broke it.
+An existing `/status.json` route or named route called `status` will cause a conflict and prevent the app from booting.

-### Mounting the Rack app in Rails
+### Mounting the Rack App in Rails

-If you'd like to customize the route, you can use the provided Rack application and mount it to whatever path you like in your Rails application.
+If you'd like to customize the route, you can use the provided Rack application instead of the Rails engine and mount it at whatever path you like.

 ```ruby
 Rails.application.routes.draw do